 Pumpkin and potatoes in a wonderfully rich cream base, enriched with Speck and spiced up with chile, peppercorns, parmesan and arugula.

-Braised spiced plums with wine and brandy makes a side dish that adds some extra spiff and flavor to meals featuring turkey, pork, duck or beef.
+Braised spiced plums with wine and brandy makes a side dish that adds zest to meals featuring turkey, pork, duck or beef.

 Fresh or jarred red cabbage gets both spiced and spiked in this side dish with the flavors of apple, currant, clove and cinnamon.
 A great festive side dish for a year-end meal, such as Thanksgiving dinner, St.Martin’s goose or Christmas dinner.